 - Pop-Up events that were planned in coordination with Scappoose Parks and Recreation Committee (SPRC) members to collect community input about priorities and preferences for parks and recreation in Scappoose in the fall and winter of 2022. - A survey of residents and park users.
 The survey was available online and in paper form on October 24, 2022 and results were collected through the end of that year.
-Survey results helped identify community needs and priorities. - The 2023 Annual Town Meeting where residents provided input on where funding should go and what scale of investments should be made.
+Survey results helped identify community needs and priorities. - Stakeholder meetings during November and December 2022 where participants represented a diverse spectrum of park users, planners, and activists and included people who represented Columbia County, youth sports, City agencies, the Scappoose School District, and park neighbors. - The 2023 Annual Town Meeting where residents provided input on where funding should go and what scale of investments should be made.